When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Rachael B. – Verified Customer

-Babies aren’t ready for sleep training until they’re 4-6 months old.
+Babies aren’t ready for sleep training until they’re 4 to 6 months old.
 Before then, they haven’t developed the circadian rhythms that will help them sleep through the night .
 At this age, they’re able to pick up skills like sleeping independently, and they haven’t gotten too used to you rocking them to sleep.

-Six months is generally agreed to be a good time to start sleep training, although you can begin as early as four months or as late as nine months.
-Nine months can be better for some babies since they no longer need to eat during the night at this age.
+Six months is generally agreed to be a good time to start sleep training, although you can begin as early as 4 months or as late as nine months.
+Nine months can be better for some babies, as most no longer need to eat during the night at this age.

 It can be difficult to know when your baby is ready for sleep training.
 However, if your baby starts to fall asleep on their own at night (even if they wake up throughout the night), they’re most likely ready.